rahulgopinath/rahulgopinath.github.io/_posts/2017-01-25-have-we-gotten-better.markdown

 I wanted to find whether the developers working on Linux kernel have gotten better at writing bug-free code.
-To that end, I analyzed the data about vulnerabilities from [Kees dataset](https://outflux.net/blog/archives/2016/10/20/cve-2016-5195/) fortified with LOC data of various linux versions when the bug was introduced.
+To that end, I analyzed the data about vulnerabilities from [Kees dataset](https://outflux.net/blog/archives/2016/10/20/cve-2016-5195/) fortified with LOC data of various Linux versions when the bug was introduced.

 The plot below shows my findings.